jorge-cardenas-salas/cover-letters/LEARNING.md

         7. The `session` gets passed down to the DAO for database usage
     - For tests, we need to override using fixtures (test file, UT or `steps.py`:
         1. We import `app` and `get_session` from our `endpoints.py` file, and the `Base` from `database.py`
-        2. We create a "shadow" engine and session, connecting to the dummy DB (`sqlite` ?)
+        2. We create a "shadow" engine and session, connecting to the dummy DB
         3. We create a test version of `get_session()` (See step `e.` previously)
         4. Just to be sure, let's drop and re-create our tables: `Base.metadata.drop_all(engine)`
         5. Now re-create our ORM models in testing: `Base.metadata.create_all(bind=engine)`